Healthy Homes Assessment Korokoro

 Home Assessments Korokoro for Rental Properties

-There are a myriad of things to check during the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to check during a home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling could be significant for landlords and property managers.
-For specialist advice get in touch now and schedule your rental property house assessment.
+The consequences of not having a Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling can be extremely costly for landlords and property managers.
+For professional advice get in touch today and book your rental property home evaluation.

 home assessments for rental properties